Biden is heading to Hollywood for a major fundraiser featuring Steven Spielberg and Shonda Rhimes

 The event is part of a broader fundraising swing by Biden and comes as the Democratic president tries to stockpile cash for what will likely be a grueling rematch against Republican Donald Trump.

-Biden also planning fundraisers in Boston, which will include a concert by James Taylor; Washington and Maryland, where he will appear with Gov. Wes Moore, according to two people familiar with the schedule who insisted on anonymity to discuss internal planning details; and in Philadelphia alongside Gov. Josh Shapiro.
+Biden is also planning fundraisers in Boston, which will include a concert by James Taylor, Washington and Maryland, where he will appear with Gov. Wes Moore, according to two people familiar with the schedule who insisted on anonymity to discuss internal planning details.
+He will also appear in Philadelphia alongside Gov. Josh Shapiro.

 As of the last fundraising reporting deadline at the end of September, Biden and his party reported $91 million cash on hand.
 He is helped by the fact that as the party’s leader he has entered into a joint fundraising agreement with the Democratic National Committee, as well as state parties, which enables him to receive a check from a single donor that is in the range of $1 million.